-7.13.3 Running the compiler tests
+6.12.3 Running the compiler tests

 Solidity includes different types of tests.
 They are included in the application called soltest.
-Some of them require the cpp-ethereum client in testing mode, some others require libz3 to be installed.
+Some of them require the cpp-ethereum client in testing mode.

-To disable the z3 tests, use ./build/test/soltest -- --no-smt and to run a subset of the tests that do not require cpp-ethereum, use ./build/test/soltest -- --no-ipc.
+To run a subset of the tests that do not require cpp-ethereum, use ./build/test/soltest -- --no-ipc.